maketext/many-table/README.md

 - Our coding guide includes full using lodash Library.
   - [https://lodash.com](https://lodash.com)

+- We introduced Map-based Variable structure for productivity.

 ## Login
 The login account information is determined during the test phase.